meilihao/tour_book/develop/python.md

 def cmp_pass(uname, password, storedpass): return crypt.crypt(password, storedpass[:2])

 # checker  opens a file called htpasswd, and passing in the hash as defined by the method cmp_pass
+# checkers使用requestAvatarId()校验用户授权. 这里'blow'是joe的密码.
 checkers = [InMemoryUsernamePasswordDatabaseDontUse(joe='blow')]# [FilePasswordDB(path_to_htpasswd, hash=cmp_pass)]

 # guard acts like middleware, forcing all incoming requests to 'yoursite.com' be checked the file defined in checkers